manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 * Number of Timesteps -  N
 	* Model Predictive Control is to optimize the control inputs: [δ,a].
 An optimizer will tune these inputs until a low cost vector of control inputs is found.
 The length of this vector is determined by N.

-A Short prediction horizons may lead to more responsive controlers.
-However they are not so accurate.
-Long prediction horizons generally lead to smoother controls.
-For a given prediction horizon shorter time steps dt imply more accurate controls but also require a larger NMPC problem to be solved, thus increasing latency.

 A good approach to setting N, dt, and T is to first determine a reasonable range for T and then tune dt and N appropriately, keeping the effect of each in mind.

 The value of N and dt are below.